QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

     wf = WaldFriedman(c=2.5)
     simulation_plot(wf)

-The stopping times dropped dramatically!

-Increased cost per draw has induced the decision maker usually to take only 1 or 2 draws before deciding
+Increased cost per draw has induced the decision maker to take less draws before deciding

 Because he decides with less, the percentage of time he is correct drops